-Can you help Attic Theatre Company develop its outdoor, participatory and youth arts programme?
+Can you help Attic Theatre Company develop its participatory and youth arts programme and marketing reach?

-We are looking for a new Trustee with experience in Outdoor Arts, Participatory Arts or Youth Arts and/or marketing and PR expertise to join our board and play a full part in developing and overseeing the strategy of this exciting and innovative arts organisation based in South London.
+We are looking for new Trustees particularly with experience in Participatory Arts or Youth Arts and/or marketing and PR expertise to join our board and play a full part in developing and overseeing the strategy of this exciting and innovative arts organisation based in South London.
 We are looking for a Trustee to give us the benefit of their specialist knowledge and expertise in one of more of these fields, be they an artist, producer or facilitator, marketing executive, manager or assistant.

-As we move forward, we are increasingly interested in creating more outdoor, co-authored, participatory work developing our urban and rural touring model and to promote this as widely as possible.
-We are keen to work with a Trustee who has experience in this area.
+As we move forward, we are increasingly interested in creating more site specific, co-authored, participatory work developing our urban and rural touring model and to promote this as widely as possible.
+We are keen to work with Trustees who have experience in this area.

 Our board meetings happen quarterly, normally in South London, though in recent times these have been taking place remotely.
 There are sometimes extra meeting outside of these times for specific committees and working groups.
 If in person attendance is not always possible we are open to the possibility of joining remotely.

 We are committed to improving representation at all levels of our organisation.
 As such, we actively encourage people from a variety of backgrounds with different skills and life experiences to join us.
 All applications will be assessed on merit.
 Any candidate who self-identifies as D/deaf, disabled or neurodivergent, as a person of colour, and/or as genderqueer, and who meets the person specification, is guaranteed an interview, as these areas are under-represented among our current trustees.